SilentHorse29/Weather-app/README.md

-This is a weather app.
+This is a weather app made with the help of React.js

 # Website